“I'm 100% sure that I would not have had a better time anywhere else in the United States or around the world!”

 You also have the option of living off-campus which allows you to have the freedom of selecting your own housing, while also being close to all of the action!
 The Off Campus Living office provides useful information for finding housing, including resources for things to consider when searching for off-campus housing.

 You can sign up for a meal plan to get all-you-can-eat meals at campus dining halls.
 If you choose to live in Centennial Hall, a meal plan is required.
-Learn more about meal plan options and pricing through Dining Services.
+Learn more about meal plan options and pricing through M Food Co.

 But if you want other options, there's more on campus than just the dining halls.
 Whether you want a quick snack, a healthy meal, or a hot drink, you can find it in one of the on-campus food courts, convenience stores, or coffee shops.